 Parliament amended the legislation in February 2016.

 What should I do?

-You can register for the BSWAT Payment Scheme by:
+Registration for the BSWAT Payment Scheme has now closed.

 Important: We also encourage class members who register for the BSWAT payment scheme to seek legal advice in relation to the amount to be paid by the BSWAT Scheme.
 Maurice Blackburn cannot provide that advice, so we recommend you contact the AED Legal Centre on (03) 9639 4333.